ultraflame4/MoosicElectricBoogaloo/README.md

  3. When created, it takes in a playlist
  4. It copies the playlist songs to a new array
  5. SongPlayer class keeps tracked of played songs and next songs

+### Saving settings and data:
+1. First, we save the data locally
+2. Then, we save the data to the cloud by syncing.